tgrall/tgrall-old.github.io/source/_posts/2017-01-02-getting-started-with-mqtt.markdown

 **3- Run the Subscriber**

-The subscriber will received and print all the messages published on the `iot_data` topic.
+The subscriber will receive and print all messages published on the `iot_data` topic.

 ```
 $ ./target/mqtt-sample subscriber